IPGeolocation/ip-geolocation-api-jquery-sdk/README.md

 ```
 ## Time Zone API

-Here are a few different ways of querying Time Zone information from IP Geolocation API.
+Here are a few examples to query Time Zone information from Timezone API.

 ```javascript
 // Function to handle the response from IP Geolocation API.